gottacatchenall/thesis_proposal/README.md

 that maximizes the time-until extinction of simulated metapopulation dynamics under that hypothetical modified landscape.

 The biggest challenge in implementing simulated annealing in this context is defining a proposal function for landscape modifications.
-This is done by computing the minimum-spanning-tree (MST) of the spatial nodes, and then proposing corridors that connect nodes that are already connected in the MST.
+At the moment this is done by computing the minimum-spanning-tree (MST) of the spatial nodes, and then proposing corridors that connect nodes that are already connected in the MST.

-## Results
+The final component of this chapter is measuring the effect of land-use change on the robustness of the optimized corridor.

 ## Progress